The uniformization of the moduli space of principally polarized abelian 6-folds: The lattice

 There are $36$ double-sixes, one for each pair $\pm r$ of roots.
 For example, the double-six for the root $r=\alpha_{\max}$ is $\{a_1,a_2,\dotsc,a_6\}$, $\{b_1,b_2,\dotsc,b_6\}$.
 The reflection group acts transitively on the set of the exceptional vectors.
 This gives rise to an embedding $W(E_6)\subset S_{27}$.
 Under this embedding, each reflection corresponds to a product of 6 transpositions.
 For example, the reflection in the root $r=\alpha_{\max}$ is the permutation $(a_1, b_1)\cdots (a_6, b_6)\in S_{27}$.

-Note that the choice of a root is equivalent to an ordering of the pair: when we write the same element of $W(E_6)$ as a product $(b_1, a_1)\cdots (b_6, a_6)$, it corresponds to the root $-\alpha_{\max}$.
-The $W(E_6)$-action by conjugation is transitive on the set of double sixes, so to study their properties it is usually sufficient to make computations for this special representative. \end{num}
+Note that the choice of a root is equivalent to an ordering of a pair: when we write the same element of $W(E_6)$ as a product $(b_1, a_1)\cdots (b_6, a_6)$, it corresponds to the root $-\alpha_{\max}$.
+The $W(E_6)$-action by conjugation is transitive on the set of reflections, i.e., double sixes, so to study their properties it is usually sufficient to make computations for one representative. \end{num}

 \begin{num} For a smooth cubic surface $S$, the above objects have the following incarnation: \begin{itemize} \item $I^{1,6} = \Pic(S)$ together with the intersection form, \item $k= K_S$ and $E_6= K_S^\perp\subset \mbox{Pic}(S)$, \item the exceptional vectors are identified with the lines $\ell_1,\dotsc, \ell_{27}$ on $S$, \item a sixer is a set of 6 mutually disjoint lines, a double-six is the set of two sixers corresponding to the opposite roots. \end{itemize} \end{num}